 - Sustainable energy from a renewable source

 At The Vansmith, we build every van with purpose and passion.
-That includes solar-ready wiring, quality hardware, and intuitive systems—designed to keep you roaming further and longer.
+That includes solar-ready wiring, solid hardware, and easy-to-use systems—built to keep you roaming further and longer.

 Components of an RV Solar Charging System

-Before calculating how much solar power you need, it's important to understand the parts of the system:
+Before figuring out how much solar power you need, it's key to know the parts of the system:

 - Solar Panels: These collect sunlight and convert it into electricity.